procore-oss/blueprinter/README.md

   field :age, unless: ->(user, _options) { user.age < 18 }
 end
 ```

+The field-level setting overrides the global config setting (for the field) if both are set.

 ### Custom formatting for dates and times
 To define a custom format for a Date or DateTime field, include the option `datetime_format` with the associated `strptime` format.